quswarabid/nbody/README.md

 The program should compile on any POSIX-compliant system with X11.

 ## Input
-The initial state of the system is read from the `standard input`.
-Each line specifies position, velocity, and mass of a point:
+The initial state of the system is read from the standard input.
+Each line specifies the position, velocity, and mass of a point:

     x1 y1 z1    v1_x v1_y v1_z    m1
     x2 y2 z2    v2_x v2_y v2_z    m2
     ...

 ## Output
-The program draws trajectories of the points with color representing the current velocity of a point.
-Bluer colors mean higher speeds.
+The program draws trajectories of the points with colour representing the current velocity of a point.
+Bluer colours mean higher speeds.

 ## Keyboard controls
 key | action